playcanvas/developer.playcanvas.com/docs/user-manual/scripting/script-attributes.md

 #### TypeDef Groups

 This is a more modular way of declaring Attribute Groups.
-Whilst it is more verbose than using the inline version, the typedef version is more modulear and can be used across multiple scripts and attributes.
+Whilst it is more verbose than using the inline version, the typedef version is more modular and can be used across multiple scripts and attributes.

 ```javascript
 /**